English Language BA (Hons)

 Take a look at our Going to University website for information and advice on getting ready for university.

-The National Student Survey (NSS) results place Bangor amongst the UK’s top 10 universities (excluding specialist institutions) and top in Wales for student satisfaction.
+The National Student Survey (NSS) results place Bangor amongst the UK’s top 10 universities (excluding specialist institutions) for student satisfaction.
 This reflects the University’s focus on overall student experience.

-Take advantage of the Bangor Student Experience (ranked in the top 20 in the Times Higher Education Student Experience Survey) with free membership of student clubs and societies, a new international experience programme and employability award scheme.
+Take advantage of the Bangor Student Experience with free membership of student clubs and societies, a new international experience programme and employability award scheme.